 Furthermore, newer procedures, such as CT colongraphy, also known as virtual colonoscopy, are under evaluation by physicians in the in the endoscopy center and the Radiology Department.
 In addition, innovative multi-disciplinary therapies allow many patients to be cured of their rectal cancer while preserving anal muscles and avoiding a permanent colostomy.
 Collaboration with radiation and medical oncologists has allowed most rectal cancer patients to receive sphincter-saving procedures such as ultra-low anterior resections or colanal pull-throughs.
 To improve postoperative function, colonic pouches or coloplasty techniques are routinely performed.

-Additional information or an appointment with one of our surgeons is available at:
+Additional information about colon cancer or an appointment with one of our surgeons is available at:

 Department of Colon and Rectal Surgery - 504-842-4060